openafs-contrib/ansible-openafs/README.md

     kdc:

 The Kerberos KDC hostname.
-This host must be a member of the `kdcs` host group.
+This host must be a member of the `afs_kdcs` host group.

     root_server:
     root_part: a